MinasXir/node.js---FE-javascript-routing/README.md

 2)Download or clone the repo.

-3)Open a terminal and type the 2 bellow commands
+3)Open a terminal in the directory of the cloned project and and type the 2 bellow commands

 npm install

+nodemon server.js

-As a result, all the necessary packages will be installed and the app will start on port 3000 via express.
+As a result, all the necessary packages will be installed and the app will start on port 3000 via express server.

 Description:
-javascript-routing-with-node.js-server is simple one page application that renders different pages-content dynamicaly , based on the url-pathname state.
+ One page application that renders asynchronously different pages-content dynamicaly , based on the url-pathname state and get requests.